AyushSeth46/AyushSeth46/README.md

 - 👋 Hi, I’m @AyushSeth46
-- 👀 I’m interested in ...nothing
+- 👀 I’m interested in Full Stack Web developmenrt
-- 🌱 I’m currently learning ...nothing
+- 🌱 I’m currently learning Nextjs
-- 💞️ I’m looking to collaborate on ...nothing
-- 📫 How to reach me ...noway

 <!---
 AyushSeth46/AyushSeth46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.